Modeling and Computational Fluid Dynamics Validation of a Nonholonomically Constrained Two-Rigid-Body Swimming System: Conclusions

-We studied a two-rigid-body constrained undulatory swimmer with a single oscillating fin, in which the fin-fluid interaction was modeled using a nonholonomic constraint.
-The goals were to (a) demonstrate that this simple model can generate swimming-like locomotion patterns, and (b) validate the nonholonomic constraint approach through CFD simulations capturing full fluid-structure interaction.
+We studied a two-rigid-body undulatory swimmer where fin-fluid interaction was modeled using a nonholonomic constraint.
+The aims were to (a) demonstrate swimming-like locomotion and (b) validate the approach through CFD simulations.

-We derived and verified the equations of motion for the nonholonomic two-body model using Lagrangian mechanics.
-Harmonic balance analyses of the cubic model aligned closely with numerical simulations of the fully nonlinear system, enhancing confidence in our findings.
-The model effectively demonstrates the swimmer's ability to initiate movement from rest and generate forward thrust, with instances of negative thrust during the cycle.

-For the baseline parameters studied, in a broad range of input amplitudes $a$ and angular frequencies $\omega$, the constraint force, thrust, and achieved steady speed increased with both increasing $a$ and $\omega$.
-The head oscillation also increased with increasing $a$, but was quite robust to changes in $\omega$.
+We derived equations of motion using Lagrangian mechanics.
+Harmonic balance analyses aligned closely with numerical simulations.
+The model generates swimming-like locomotion with characteristic thrust patterns including frequency-doubling effects (two thrust peaks per stroke) and brief instances of negative thrust.
+Constraint force, thrust, and speed increased with amplitude $a$ and frequency $\omega$.
+Head oscillation increased with $a$ but not $\omega$.
+The model captures the Reynolds-Strouhal scaling (St$\sim$Re$_L^{-\alpha}$) observed across biological swimmers from tadpoles to whales.
+A key limitation is that the drag coefficient requires \textit{a priori} CFD calibration to match steady-swim velocity, preventing standalone predictions.
+A self-contained formulation is essential for future work.

-To validate the nonholonomic mechanics model, we conducted two-dimensional CFD simulations using an in-house code to simulate an equivalent swim problem, matching parameters from the low-order model.
-Through variations in fin size and location, we achieved a close match between the average nonholonomic constraint location found in CFD and the one utilized in the low-order model.
-The validation demonstrated excellent quantitative agreement between CFD and model predictions for both body orientation angles and normal forces when the locations of the NH constraint and the center of pressure were properly matched.
+To validate the model, we conducted CFD simulations with variations in fin size and location to match the low-order model parameters.
+The validation showed excellent agreement for body orientation angle and normal forces across variations in amplitude, period, and Reynolds number.
+While no exact fixed NH constraint location exists, an effective period-averaged location can be identified and applied.

-We evaluated the low-order model performance with changes in values of various parameters, including fin motion amplitude, period and Reynolds number.
-In all cases, the model predictions matched the CFD data very well.
-The data also showed that changes in fluid viscosity and period produced similar dynamic behaviour, while variations in flapping amplitude notably altered the swimming dynamics.
-The fin movement (as depicted by the angle of attack distributions) appears to become insensitive to changes in Reynolds number when the Reynolds number is sufficiently high.
-The CFD simulations confirmed that while an exact fixed NH constraint location does not exist, an effective period-averaged NH location can be identified and successfully used for model predictions.

-In addition, CFD data of the ideal two-body system revealed an inverse scaling relationship between Reynolds and Strouhal numbers (St$\sim$Re$_L^{-\alpha}$) consistent with biological data from tadpoles to whales.
-This relationship held regardless of which parameter was varied (viscosity, frequency, or amplitude), demonstrating that the two-body model captures the fundamental scaling laws governing undulatory swimming across different scales.